Nakama-Partnering-Services/nakama-guides/best-practices/README.md

 -   Only use `_` in names when they are constants (top level class final static variables).
 If so, write them with all uppercase letters.

--   Previous rule also applies when creating things such as Custom Labels, Custom Objects or Custom Fields, for example: `NumberOfRelatedContacts__c`.
+-   Previous rule also applies when creating things such as Custom Labels, Custom Objects or Custom Fields, which should follow PascalCase naming convention.
+For example: `NumberOfRelatedContacts__c`.
+Similarly, when creating Flows, every element should also follow PascalCase naming convention except for variables, which should follow camelCase instead, just like in real code.

+-   Remember to always add proper descriptions for things such as Labels, Custom Objects, Custom Fields, and Flows (inclugin their elements and variables).

 -   Naming conventions for differents Apex classes are explained in the correspondant README.md files in the [project-scaffolding](https://github.com/Nakama-Partnering-Services/project-scaffolding) repository.